 - Education Travel Grants: To help schools and groups experience the great outdoors in the National Park.
-Grants cover up to 75% of total transport costs, up to a maximum award of £200, based on the number of funding criteria met. - Tree Planting Grant Scheme 2022/23
+Grants cover up to 75% of total transport costs, up to a maximum award of £200, based on the number of funding criteria met. - Tree Planting Grant Scheme: Currently closed to applications.